Li Tieguai

-Li Tieguai (李鐵拐 (Iron Crutch Li)) is a Chinese mythological figure and one of the Eight Immortals in the Taoist pantheon.
-He is sometimes described as irascible and ill-tempered, but also benevolent to the poor, sick and the needy, whose suffering he alleviates with special medicine from his Calabash gourd.
+Li Tieguai (李鐵拐 (Iron Crutch Li)) is a figure in Chinese folklore and one of the Eight Immortals in the Taoist pantheon.
+He is sometimes described as irascible and ill-tempered, but also benevolent to the poor, sick and the needy, whose suffering he alleviates with special medicine from his bottle gourd.
 He is often portrayed as an ugly old man with a dirty face, a scraggly beard, and messy hair held by a golden band.
 He walks with the aid of an iron crutch and often has a gourd slung over his shoulder or held in his hand.
-He often is depicted as a clown figure who descends to earth in the form of a beggar who uses his power to fight for the oppressed and needy.
+He often is depicted as a clown figure who descends to earth in the form of a beggar who uses his power to fight for the oppressed and needy, and to heal others.

 The legend says that Li was born in the Yuan dynasty (1279–1368), and was originally named "Li Xuan".
 However, in folklore, he is depicted as Laozi's apprentice, hence he should have lived in the sixth century BC.

 Apotheosis

 The Eight Immortals became immortals by means of practising Taoist magical arts.
 According to the myth, they lived on an island paradise, Mount Penglai in eastern China, which only they could traverse due to the "weak water" which would not support ships.
-Among the Eight Immortals, Li Tieguai was one of the more popular, and was depicted as a man leaning on a crutch and holding a Calabash gourd.
+Among the Eight Immortals, Li Tieguai was one of the more popular, and was depicted as a man leaning on a crutch and holding a calabash gourd.
 Some say that in the myth the "gourd had spirals of smoke ascend from it, denoting his power of setting his spirit free from his body."
 Others say that the gourd was full of medicine which he dispensed to the poor and needy.

 Li studied with Laozi.
 He is said to have renounced material comforts and led a life of self-discipline as an act of religious devotion for 40 years, often going without food or sleep.

 Li lived in a cave in the early stage of his Taoist training.
 Laozi tempted him with a beautiful woman he had made of wood.
 After refusing to acknowledge the presence of this woman and therefore defeating his temptation, Laozi told him of his trick and rewarded him with a small white tablet.
 After consuming this tablet, Li was never hungry nor ill.
 Laozi tempted Li again with money.
 Some robbers had buried money in Li's field without knowing he was watching.
 Laozi approached him in disguise and told him he should take any money that came to him.
 After Li refused, saying that he did not care if he remained poor his whole life, Laozi rewarded him with another pill.
 This pill bestowed upon Li the ability to fly at amazing speeds.